GeoStat-Framework/welltestpy/docs/source/index.rst

 =====================
-WellTestPy Quickstart
+welltestpy Quickstart
 =====================

 .. image:: pics/WTP.png
    :width: 150px
    :align: center

-WellTestPy provides a framework to handle and plot data from well based field campaigns as well as a data interpretation module.
+welltestpy provides a framework to handle and plot data from well based field campaigns as well as a data interpretation module.

 Installation